 Specifies a list of characters to be used one at a time instead of the tab character to replace the newline at the end of input lines. paste uses list circularly; when it exhausts the characters in list, it returns to the first character in the list.
-If you also specify the -s option, paste returns to the first character of list after processing each file.
-Otherwise, it returns to the first character after each line of output. list can contain any of the following standard C escapes such as \n , \t , \n , displays the output of 1s in three tab separated columns.
+If you also specify the -s option, paste returns to the first character after each file.
+Otherwise, it returns to the first character after each line of output. list can contain any of the following standard C escapes such as n, t, r, b, d, and 0, where 0 indicates that no separator is to be used.